Block Image

 Customize properties for Kafka

-To do this, just use the spring.cloud.stream.kafka.binder properties.
+To customize Kafka's configurations, simply use properties prefixed with spring.cloud.stream.kafka.binder properties.
 We can add configurations global, configurations restricted to all producers (spring.cloud.stream.kafka.binder.producerProperties) or specific to a single producer (spring.cloud.stream.kafka.bindings.<channelName>.producer..).

 The same for consumers.